London Fire Journal

 The NCC immediately treated this as a power supply issue and took actions to resolve the issue.

+At this stage NCC believed that the problem could be resolved and power would be restored by 09:15.
 What we now know is that the power surge occurred as a direct result of explosions knocking the power supply out at the three incident sites.

 0917: Metropolitan Police received a call specifically stating than an explosion had occurred at Edgware Road.
 This explains the Metropolitan Police reporting that the Edgware Road explosion occurred at 0917.